Vancouver Island/West Coast Trail

 On the Trail

-The West Coast Trail is one of the iconic coastal routes, located on the west coast of Vancouver island.
+The West Coast Trail is one of the iconic coastal routes, located on the west coast of Vancouver Island.
 Some sections of the trail are on sandy beaches.
 Other sections are on rocky beaches, around headlands.
-Overland sections of the trail may experience deep mud.
-There are around a hundred ladders to ascend or descend.
-In places there are creeks or rivers that must be forded.
-Trips are typically 3 to 8 days.
+Overland sections of the trail may experience deep mud, as well as slippery boardwalk.
+There are lots of ladders to ascend or descend.
+Some ladder sections have several ladders separated by platforms.
+Instead switchbacks down to a creek, there may be a series of ladders.
+Some of the ladders feel like they are near vertical.
+There are many bridges, including very long swinging bridges.
+Some creeks or rivers that must be forded and others crossed on cable cars.

 Suggested Itinerary

-• Day 1: Hike 7.2 mi from Pachena Bay to Michigan Creek.
+• Day 1: Hike 7.2 miles from Pachena Bay to Michigan Creek.

 Permits

-• The trip requires reservations/permits through the Parks Canada Reservation System.
+• The trip requires reservations through the Parks Canada Reservation System.
 Reservations are typicality allowed from May through September.
 Reservations per person are expensive.
-In additional to the fees paid at reservation time, each participant needs a National Park Entry pass, Pacific Rim Annual Pass, or National Discovery Pass.
+In additional to the fees paid at reservation time for the permit and ferries, each participant needs a National Park Entry pass, Pacific Rim Annual Pass, or National Discovery Pass.

 • There is a mandatory orientation session at the start of a trip, where they stress safety, environmental impact, provide current trail info, and provide some history of the trail.